 Philip Rosen is a skilled, efficient problem solver who has practiced law as a commercial litigator since 1992.
 Phil practices in New Jersey and New York, is a member of the firm’s management committee and the chair of the firm’s New Jersey creditors’ rights group.
 Phil’s diverse practice includes mortgage-related litigation, foreclosures, title and real estate disputes, bankruptcy matters and assisting investors in their acquisition of performing and defaulted loan portfolios.
-Through his sharp and creative strategies, Phil has developed a reputation as an accomplished litigator having appeared in high-stakes litigation in courts throughout New Jersey and New York.
+Through his sharp and creative strategies, Phil has developed a reputation as an accomplished litigator having appeared in high-stakes litigation in state and federal courts throughout New Jersey and New York.

 He is seasoned in foreclosure law having foreclosed millions of dollars in commercial and residential mortgages for banks, private equity firms and securitized servicers.
 Phil’s experience, intellect and street smarts has benefitted clients in numerous reported decisions involving CMBS issues, challenges to the enforceability of pooling and servicing agreements, prepayment consideration and default interest provisions in commercial loan instruments, and to a lender’s status as a holder-in-due course.
 Phil has developed long-lasting ties with his clients who rely upon his counseling in collecting or restructuring their troubled loans, and defending claims involving lender liability, statutory violations, state consumer fraud statutes and unfair business practices.